-Though some SSL Certificates are free, they offer the same level of encryption as the paid SSL Certificates.
-Let’s Encrypt and CloudFlare use SHA-128 and SHA-256 for their free SSL certificates, while Amazon is offering only SHA-256 for their symmetric encryption level.
+Though some SSL Certificates are free, they offer the same level of encryption as the paid ones.
+Let’s Encrypt and Cloudflare use SHA-128 and SHA-256 for their free SSL certificates, while Amazon is offering only SHA-256 for their symmetric encryption level.
 SSL Certificates provided by Let’s Encrypt are RSA-signed using 2048-bit RSA keys, which can be easily upgraded to 4096-bit RSA keys.
-At the same time, the free SSL certificates offered by CloudFlare and Amazon come with the standard 2048-bit RSA keys for the asymmetric encryption.
+At the same time, the free SSL certificates offered by Cloudflare and Amazon come with the standard 2048-bit RSA keys for asymmetric encryption.

-If the level of encryption is the same for both, free SSL Certificates and paid SSL Certificates, then let us find out what makes them different.
+If the level of encryption is the same for both free and paid SSL Certificates, then let us find out what makes them different.

 Since encryption is the same for free SSL Certificates and paid SSL Certificates, the only thing that makes free SSL Certificates distinct from the paid ones is the limitations that free SSL Certificates have.
 Here are the limitations which you will encounter when dealing with free SSL Certificates:

 - Limited usage.
-The free SSL Certificates provided by Amazon are offered only to the users located in a few US states (North Virginia, Oregon, Northern California), and São Paulo.
+The free SSL Certificates provided by Amazon may not be available for your region.
 This is a significant inconvenience for companies activating outside those areas.
 Also, these free SSL Certificates can be installed only by Amazon customers who use Elastic Load Balancers and Amazon CloudFront, which makes it impossible to install them if you are using another hosting company.

 - The intermediary service.
-CloudFlare is a content delivery network service which also provides SSL Certificates to its customers.
-CloudFlare’s free SSL Certificates are installed on their caching servers, not on the “origin” servers where the websites are hosted.
-Thus, CloudFlare acts as an intermediary platform, and not as a seller and provider of SSL Certificates.
-Also, in order to benefit from CloudFlare’s free SSL Certificates, you have to sign up and use their other services, which are convenient because they also come for free.
-However, what if you have a different CDN provider, or you are a local business who doesn’t need international visibility, and so doesn’t need a CDN?
+Cloudflare is a content delivery network service that also provides SSL certificates to its customers.
+Cloudflare’s free SSL Certificates are installed on their caching servers, not on the “origin” servers where the websites are hosted.
+Thus, Cloudflare acts as an intermediary platform, and not as a seller and provider of SSL Certificates.
+Also, in order to benefit from Cloudflare’s free SSL Certificates, you have to sign up and use their other services, which are convenient because they also come for free.
+However, what if you have a different CDN provider, or you are a local business that doesn’t need international visibility, and so doesn’t need a CDN?

 A free, secure connection to a website doesn’t guarantee its trustworthiness